-Fitbit Luxe review: A luxury fitness tracker for fashion-forward folks
+Fitbit Luxe review: A luxurious fitness tracker for fashion-forward folks

 - You want a smartwatch experience

 I'm a huge fan of fitness trackers in general and Fitbit wearables specifically, but the Luxe is not a device that I would buy for myself.
 It's too small for my wrist, and it's overpriced for my needs.
-That being said, it's a damn fine fitness tracker that many will rightfully gravitate to because of the overall package it offers.
+That said, it's a damn fine fitness tracker that many will rightfully gravitate to because of the overall package it offers.
 With it, you get access to Fitbit's awesome app and ecosystem, six months of the vastly underrated Fitbit Premium service, and advanced health tracking and analytics.

 All of that is great, but what's more likely to motivate people to lust after the Luxe is the way it looks.
 There simply isn't another tracker that looks this good, nor any that can be dressed up or down to be worn in virtually any setting like the Luxe.

 The closest competitors to it are full-on hybrid or smartwatches like the Garmin Lilly or Apple Watch, but both of those wearables start at higher price points which can quickly get out of the range of most people.
-If you want a small device that can handle all of your fitness tracking needs while looking top-notch, the Luxe just might be for you.
+So if you want a small device that can handle all of your fitness tracking needs while looking top-notch, the Luxe just might be for you.

-Bottom line: The Fitbit Luxe is not the best fitness tracker around.
+The Fitbit Luxe is not the best fitness tracker around.
 It's not even the best tracker that Fitbit makes.
 It is a beautifully designed device that does most of the things most people want in a fitness tracker, all while looking better than any comparable wearable.
-It's missing some features like NFC and GPS that may be important to some but aren't table stakes for most trackers.
+However, it's missing some features like NFC and GPS that may be important to some but aren't table stakes for most trackers.

-Note: This article was updated in August 2022 with the following changes.
-This article was updated in October 2021 with the following changes.